Aligning throughCulture Renewal

 The results are in.

-One of the central questions which were asked in the survey addressed the nature of the threat which organizations face as a result of digital trends:
+One of the central questions which was asked in the survey addressed the nature of the threat which organizations face as a result of digital trends:

 Identifying all these threats and ranking them as big threats to organizations was to be expected.
 However, the number one threat which was identified may be a bit of a surprise for many companies undertaking measures for a digital transformation.
 The number one challenge which was identified in order to successfully navigate the turbulent waters of digital disruption: